BEON Performance

 Final thoughts

-This project was a valuable experience in developing conceptual ideas and pitching a product from the ground up.
-Working within a small startup setting and navigating the ideation process was especially rewarding for me.
-At the time, BEON Performance was in its early stages, and we were simultaneously refining its business strategy.
-Ultimately, the team decided to focus on in-person seminars and one-on-one coaching as their core business model, so this project did not progress beyond the ideation phase.
+This project helped define and pitch a product concept from the ground up.
+At the time, BEON Performance was still refining its business strategy.
+The team ultimately chose to focus on in-person seminars and one-on-one coaching, so the digital product did not move beyond ideation.